Leadership Overview

 Trevor Clunne - Chief Information Officer

-Trevor Clunne, the Chief Information Officer at Australian Transaction Reports and Analysis Centre, architects and directs the agency's technology strategy and digital infrastructure.
-Clunne oversees the development and maintenance of systems essential for data analysis, reporting, and operational support in combating financial crime.
-This role is crucial for leveraging technology to detect and respond to criminal abuse of the financial system.
-The Chief Information Officer ensures the security, integrity, and scalability of AUSTRAC's information assets.
-Trevor Clunne drives innovation in data analytics and digital platforms to enhance the agency's intelligence capabilities.
-Clunne's leadership ensures that technology effectively supports the agency's mission to protect the community from serious and organized crime.
+Trevor Clunne, the Chief Information Officer at Australian Transaction Reports and Analysis Centre, directs the agency's technology strategy and digital infrastructure.
+Clunne oversees the development and implementation of secure, scalable IT systems essential for processing financial transaction reports and generating actionable intelligence.
+This leadership role is critical for enabling AUSTRAC's mission to detect and respond to financial crime.
+The Chief Information Officer ensures the agency leverages advanced technologies to enhance data analysis capabilities and protect sensitive information.
+Trevor Clunne drives innovation in cybersecurity and data management, safeguarding the integrity of the financial system.
+This executive ensures robust technological support for all operational and strategic functions, underpinning the agency's protective mandate.

 Bradley Brown - National Manager